 Discussion:

-It was seen that the answer is needed at first before the early media can pass.
+It was seen that the answer is needed first before the early media can be passed on.

-Ericsson the message flow shows incorrect traffic case which needs to be corrected.
+Ericsson: the message flow shows an incorrect traffic case which needs to be corrected.

-It was clarified that in step 9 there is a clear order: altc1 is the preferred one and alt2 is a backup in case the receiving site does not support alt1.
+It was clarified that in step 9 there is a clear order: altc1 is the preferred one and alt2 is a backup, in case the receiving site does not support alt1.

 Orange clarified that currently this is only for the terminating site because only the termination site is highlighted in the WID.